This post contains affiliate links, If you use these links to buy something, we may earn a little commission at no additional cost to you.

 We celebrate it, write movies about it, and our libraries are full of books about it.
 There is nothing wrong with that.

 They think of a high-class, high-consumption lifestyle full of limitless indulgence.
-However, Thomas Stanley goes through the great lengths in this book to show precisely why this isn’t so.
+However, Thomas Stanley goes to the great lengths in this book to show precisely why this isn’t so.
 Through countless interviews and a vast list of data.
 Stanley pulls together that the average millionaire is anything but the cocaine-induced celebrity so often featured in mainstream media.

 Quite the opposite, being an average millionaire is within reach of just about everyone.
 The American Dream is alive and well, but only for those who are willing to sacrifice.